areski/cdr-pusher/README.md

 ## Roadmap

-Our first focus was to support FreeSWITCH CDRs, we decided to go for SQLite support as it seems to be the less invasive and easy enough to configure, plus SQLite give the posibility to mark the pushed record which is more conveniant than importing from CSV files.
+Our first focus was to support FreeSWITCH CDRs, we decided to go for SQLite backend as it seems to be the less invasive and easy enough to configure, plus SQLite give the posibility to mark/track the pushed records which is safer than importing them from CSV files.

-To follow, we would like to implement:
+Next we would like to implement:

-- Extra DB backend support for FS: Mysql, CSV, etc...
+- Extra DB backend for FS: Mysql, CSV, etc...
 - Add support to fetch Asterisk CDRs
 - Add support to fetch Kamailio CDRs (Mysql) and CSV
 - Implement Push to Riak (cf sample_cdr_riak.go)